the importance of a bill of sale:

 In addition, an isolated instance of tardiness usually does not constitute misconduct.
 We are all probably guilty of being late at least once.
 However, misconduct can be found in repetition of tardiness caused the worker’s failure to exercise due care for punctuality.
 In addition, employees who have in certain positions are sometimes held to a higher standard.
 For example, when an employee has special responsibilities such as opening an establishment, furnishing power and heat for others and the like, his failure to exercise a high degree of concern for punctuality may amount to misconduct.

-For experienced attorneys who handle employment law matters, contact Klauer and Foster and schedule an appointment today.
+For experienced attorneys who handle employment law matters, contact Richard L. Klauer and schedule an appointment today.

 How to select a good tenant